-Once you have the Order, you need to assess the best way to recover the money owed if the Defendant is still not making payment despite the Order.
-There are a number of options available.
+Once you have the Order, you need to assess the best way to recover the money owed if the defendant is still not making payment despite the Order.
+There are several options available.

 - Instalment Orders

 A person who has an Order made against them can apply for an Instalment Order which if granted, allows the debtor to pay the amount by instalments or fixed amounts.

-It should be noted that if an Instalment Order is granted, a judgement creditor can file a notice of objection if they are not satisfied with the Order and believe that the debtor could pay more.
+It should be noted that if an Instalment Order is granted, a judgement creditor can file a notice of objection if they are not satisfied with the Instalment Order and believe that the debtor could pay more.
 If this occurs, the matter will be put before a Magistrate who will decide if the Instalment Order should remain in place or be amended or revoked.

 - Warrant To Seize Property